About Lisa Bennett

 When we don’t believe we can make a difference, we tend not to try.
 When we do, we often step up—and, as research affirms, are rewarded with greater fulfillment and well-being than if we had stayed on the sidelines.

-In these times—when the challenges we face as individuals, families, organizations, and communities are more consequential and complex than ever—I believe that cultivating our capacity to rise to challenges is one of the most important things we can do together in 2025.
+In these times—when the challenges we face as individuals, families, organizations, and communities are more consequential and complex than ever—I believe that cultivating our capacity to rise to challenges is one of the most important things we can do together.

 This involves focusing on the skills that help us navigate outsized challenges—and sometimes elicits the happy recognition that our past has made us more ready to deal with present challenges than we may have thought.